About Flare Calculator

 Likelihood

-Likelihood is Gouthelper's estimation of how likely it is that the Flare reported is due to gout.
+Likelihood is GoutHelper's estimation of how likely it is that the Flare reported is due to gout.
 This is not a fully evidence-based or quantiative determination.
-The likelihood is based on the evidence-based Diagnostic Rule for gout that Gouthelper expands upon by gathering additional information that experienced providers would consider when evaluating a potential gout flare.
+The likelihood is based on the evidence-based Diagnostic Rule for gout that GoutHelper expands upon by gathering additional information that experienced providers would consider when evaluating a potential gout flare.

 The potential Likelihoods are: Unlikely, Equivocal, and Likely.